Finding Michigan Rocks

 Our Great Lakes Shorelines are Treasure-laden with a host of truly fascinating gem materials, not only hard-to-find agates but also easy-to-find chert, jasper, granite, quartz, and basalt.
 Though more plentiful around Lake Superior, the common varieties may be found almost anywhere.
 No special training is needed for rock collecting.
 Just look for colors and patterns that please you.
 You're the judge.
 It's as simple as that.
 The variety of stones is infinite.
 Seldom are two precisely alike, so giving them names is also tricky.
 Unlike plants and animals, classes of stone grade one into another.
 Divisions are purely arbitrary based upon subtle differences in chemistry and texture.
 Sometimes, identity is difficult to establish, even in the laboratory!

-One note about beachcombing along Michigan's Great Lakes: To walk on the exposed strip of dry beach, you should obtain the property owner's consent.
-His rights extend to the edge of the water regardless of water level fluctuations.
-Permission is not required, however, if you wade in the water, just off the beach.
+One note about beachcombing along Michigan's Great Lakes: If private property signs are posted, you should obtain the property owner's consent.
+Please review the Michigan Supreme Court case Glass v.
+Goeckel, 703 N.W2d 1 (Mich.2005) to know the legalities of walking along the Michigan Great Lake shorelines.
+Permission is not required if you wade in the water, just off the beach.
 The submerged bottom lands of the Great Lakes are public, owned by all of us together.
-Now, turn the page and see some of the beautiful stones awaiting you on our beaches.
-The specimens are reproduced here relative to their true size.
-Color will vary from monitor to monitor.
+The specimens reproduced here are relative to their true size.
+Color will vary from computer monitor to monitor and by location.
 Photography is by John R. Byerlay and Robert W. Kelley of the Geological Survey Division, Illustration is by Jim Campbell, and the specimens.

 Descriptions of the Stones shown in the Color Picture